-As part of its program funded under the U.S. Department of Labor ApprenticeshipUSA Expansion grants, the Maryland Department of Labor, Licensing and Regulation (DLLR) has established an Apprenticeship Innovation Fund (AIF) to invest in programs that support and enhance Registered Apprenticeship (RA) expansion strategies.
+As part of its program funded under the U.S. Department of Labor ApprenticeshipUSA Expansion grants, the Maryland Department of Labor (Labor) has established an Apprenticeship Innovation Fund (AIF) to invest in programs that support and enhance Registered Apprenticeship (RA) expansion strategies.
 The AIF is a competitive grant fund intended to seed the implementation of new and promising ideas, or to adapt proven strategies at the systems or service delivery level, so as to expand the reach of Registered Apprenticeship programs in Maryland.
-DLLR's commitment to innovative practices includes funds for expanded Pre-Apprenticeship and Registered Apprenticeship activities.
+Labor's commitment to innovative practices includes funds for expanded Pre-Apprenticeship and Registered Apprenticeship activities.

-DLLR considers the following entities to be eligible for AIF funds:
+Labor considers the following entities to be eligible for AIF funds:

-- For-profit, private sector businesses, or RA sponsors;
+- For-profit, private sector businesses;

 - Non-profit organizations;

 - Labor organizations;

 - Industry associations;

 - Local and regional economic development entities;

 - Registered Apprenticeship sponsors;

-- Local Workforce Development Areas;
+- Local Workforce Development Areas; and

 - Institutions of postsecondary education.